vaibhv19/vaibhv19/README.md

 - *Documenting the process* - So future me has someone to blame
 - *Continuous self-improvement* - Gym, bugs, occasionally both at once

-### Operating Principles

-> *"Learn, build, improve."* Mostly build.
-The other two are what I tell people at interviews.

 <details>
 <summary>Unnecessary Information</summary>